These Conditions of Use are to be read in conjunction with the Vehicle Usage - Operational Policy.

 They apply to use of all University Vehicles, including any motor vehicle or vessel as defined in the Transport Operations (Road Management) Act 1995 (Qld) that is owned, leased or rented by the University of the Sunshine Coast.

-1. At all times, drivers must ensure due care is taken and must comply with the Vehicle Usage - Managerial Policy, Safe Driving Guidelines and other relevant policies and procedures, as well as the University’s Conditions of Parking.
+1. At all times, drivers must ensure due care is taken and must comply with the Vehicle Usage - Operational Policy, Safe Driving Guidelines and other relevant policies and procedures, as well as the University’s Conditions of Parking.

 2. Under no circumstances may a University Vehicle be used for private purposes, unless the vehicle is assigned to a staff member as a ‘private use vehicle’.
 Drivers must document all University-related use of a University Vehicle in the vehicle logbook.
 Any use that is not recorded is deemed to be private use and will be subject to Fringe Benefits Tax (FBT).
 The requirement of a log book may be waived for vehicles that are allowed private use as per individual employment contracts.